Judah Friedlander

-Judah Friedlander (born March 16, 1969) is an American actor and comedian, known for playing the role of writer Frank Rossitano on the NBC sitcom 30 Rock.
+Judah Friedlander (born March 16, 1969) is an American actor and stand-up comedian.
+He is known for playing the role of writer Frank Rossitano on the NBC sitcom 30 Rock.
 Friedlander is also known for his role as Toby Radloff in the film American Splendor, a role that garnered him favorable reviews and a nomination for best supporting actor at the 2004 Independent Spirit Awards.
 Earlier in his career, he was recognized as "the hug guy" from the music video for the 2001 Dave Matthews Band single "Everyday".

 Friedlander is known for his distinctive look, which includes oversized glasses, shaggy hair, and a t-shirt and trucker hat (both often emblazoned with slogans such as "world champion"), and a generally unkempt appearance.
 It is a look he maintains as a stand-up comedian, during most of his public appearances, and which he has employed in some of his acting roles.

 Early life

 Friedlander was born in Gaithersburg, Maryland, the son of Shirley and Art Friedlander.
 His father was of Russian Jewish descent and his mother, a native of Pittsburgh, is Croatian American.

 As a child, Friedlander drew political cartoons and made animated films.
 He first tried stand-up comedy in 1989 at the age of 19 while attending New York University.
 Friedlander graduated from the Gallatin School of Individualized Study.